SiennaNetwork/SiennaNetwork/contracts/tge/VESTING.md

 * Pools cannot be removed or changed
 * The contract **must** have enough balance to increase the total, else the schedule will not be updated

+Steps:
+1. Send desired amount of tokens to `MGMT`
+2. Send `IncreaseAllocation` message
+3. Update RPT distribution accordingly

 After sending over the required tokens, call the `IncreaseAllocation` method as follows:
 ```bash
 secretcli tx compute execute <address> '{"increase_allocation": { "total_increment": "<amount>", "pool": <new_pool> }}`
 ```
-The pool can be made partial with no accounts since its possible to add accounts to a pool later.
+> The pool can be made partial with no accounts since its possible to add accounts to a pool later.
+You can also add

+Pitfalls:
+* To avoid any potential issues, the allocation should be updated before vest is called
+* Distribution in `RPT` also has to be updated right away

+In the scenario that the `RPT` is not updated at all or in time, it will have leftover funds which will remain on the contract.
+The only possible way to take out these tokens then would be to update the distribution accordingly so that the tokens that werent sent, would be sent.
+This is however prone to error and should be avoided (if the admin makes a mistake in the calculation).

 ## RPT
 Handles the main distribution of the tokens to the relevant pools or users.